d2l-ai/d2l-en/chapter_gaussian-processes/gp-priors.md

 The RBF kernel is _stationary_, meaning that it is _translation invariant_, and therefore can be written as a function of $\tau = x-x'$.
 Intuitively, stationarity means that the high-level properties of the function, such as rate of variation, do not change as we move in input space.
 The neural network kernel, however, is _non-stationary_.
 Below, we show sample functions from a Gaussian process with this kernel.
 We can see that the function looks qualitatively different near the origin.

+## Summary

+The first step in performing Bayesian inference involves specifying a prior.
+Gaussian processes can be used to specify a whole prior over functions.
+Starting from a traditional "weight space" view of modelling, we can induce a prior over functions by starting with the functional form of a model, and introducing a distribution over its parameters.
+We can alternatively specify a prior distribution directly in function space, with properties controlled by a kernel.
+The function-space approach has many advantages.
+We can build models that actually correspond to an infinite number of parameters, but use a finite amount of computation!
+Moreover, while these models have a great amount of flexibility, they also make strong assumptions about what types of functions are a priori likely, leading to relatively good generalization on small datasets.

+The assumptions of models in function space are intuitively controlled by kernels, which often encode higher level properties of functions, such as smoothness and periodicity.
+Many kernels are stationary, meaning that they are translation invariant.
+Functions drawn from a Gaussian process with a stationary kernel have roughly the same high-level properties (such as rate of variation) regardless of where we look in the input space.

+Gaussian processes are a relatively general model class, containing many examples of models we are already familiar with, including polynomials, Fourier series, and so on, as long as we have a Gaussian prior over the parameters.
+They also include neural networks with an infinite number of parameters, even without Gaussian distributions over the parameters.
+This connection, discovered by Radford Neal, triggered machine learning researchers to move away from neural networks, and towards Gaussian processes.

 ## Exercises